The UAE Job Interview Tips

-When listening to a local person talking in English, it is very important to nod showing that you are listen and understand the speaker.
+When listening to a local person talking in English, it is very important to nod showing that you are listening and understand the speaker.

 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).

-Before leaving job interview thank everyone present for interview and shake they hands.
+Before leaving the job interview thank everyone present for the interview and shake their hands.

 After the interview, do not forget to write a thank you letter and subsequently follow up by letter, email or phone call.
 Employers regard this as an indication of your strong interest in the position.

 Other UAE Job Interview Info

 We hope that your Sweden job interview has been successful.
 So, follow up the interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.